WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 Only when all these checks are valid does the coordinator sign the blinded output.
 He does not know the address that he is signing, because it is blinded cypher-text.
 This signature is proof that the coordinator has verified that Alice is not cheating.
-The coordinator sends the signed blinded output back to Alice.
+The coordinator sends the signed blinded output back to Alice, together with a unique ID that is the identifier of this specific Alice in this round.

 Alice has the secret parameters needed to unblind the signed blinded output.
 With the magic of cryptography, she can reveal the clear-text address of the anonset CoinJoin output, however, the coordinator signature is still attached to this address.